SidGrip/mochimo-raspberrypi/README.md

 ### Install & Configure the Pi

 This guide requires mid-level Linux skill set.
-Beginner might find it hard to keep up with.
+Beginners might find it hard to keep up with.
 Do not hesitate to search online for the command or vocabulary you are not familiar with.

 ##### Install Hypriot OS